mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/2nd Study Guide/OOP.md

 Inheritance is when a class inherits behaviours of another class known as the **superclass**.
 It helps us to define basic classes with large reusability and smaller **subclasses** for more fine grained behaviours.

+Method overriding is one of the ways in which Ruby implements polymorphism.

 ## What are modules?
 What are Modules used for?

 Another way to apply polymorphic structure to code.
 Modules are a collection of related behaviours.